 What is Prism?

 The way Prism works is pretty simple.
 Basically, it’s a bill management app that lets you see and pay all of your bills from a single app.
 I like to think of it as similar to Mint or Personal Capital, but dedicated only to managing your bills.
-It only works on your phone.
-There’s no web app for it at the moment.
+The app only works on your phone and there’s no web app for it at the moment.

 The steps to set up Prism are pretty straightforward.
 First, you link all of your bills with the app.
 When I signed up, I linked up my electricity, gas, cable/internet, water/trash, and credit card bills.

 Second, you link your payment accounts – i.e. the accounts you use to pay your bills.
 I linked up my checking account and my credit card.
 I typically pay my bills with a credit card if possible in order to get rewards points, although not every biller allows you to do that.

 With your billers and payment accounts linked, Prism will now monitor all of your bills for you.
-When a new bill is available, Prism sends a push notification to your phone, letting you know that you should schedule a bill payment.
+When a new bill is available, Prism sends a push notification to your phone letting you know that you should schedule a bill payment.
 You then go into the app and either pay the bill immediately or schedule a payment for some time in the future.
-Since Prism doesn’t use a third party payment platform, you can pay a bill right away, without any delay.
-Perfect if you realize a bill is due!
+Since Prism doesn’t use a third party payment platform, you can pay a bill right away without any delay.
+That’s perfect if you suddenly realize a bill is due!

 Most importantly, the app is completely free.
 If the payment method is free with your biller, then it’s also free with Prism.